jbtiglao/social-media-API/README.md

   - [Choose a License](https://choosealicense.com/)

   ---
-  ## Contributing
+  ## Contributing 📌
   To contribute to this application:
   Please email the author for guidelines.

   ---
-  ## Tests
+  ## Tests 📌
-  Insomnia is used to test RESTful API calls.
+  Insomnia is used to test REST API calls.

-  Please see the demonstration video, as well as the sections on Usage, Features and Functionalities, and objects and API Routes.
+  Please see the demonstration video, as well as the sections on Usage, Features and Functionalities, and API Routes.

   ---
-  ## Credits
+  ## Credits 📌
   The following applications and resources were consulted and/or utilized in the development of this application:

   * UCI Boot Camp study materials and internet resources.